House of Commons (Redistribution of Seats) Act 1949

-Under the 1949 Act, each commission was to make its first periodic report within seven years of the passing of the Representation of the People Act 1948.
+Under the act, each commission was to make its first periodic report within seven years of the passing of the Representation of the People Act 1948 (11 & 12 Geo.
+6. c.
+65).
 Subsequent reports were to be issued not less than three and not more than seven years after the first periodic report.
 Reports were to be made to the Home Secretary, and were to contain the proposed constituency boundaries.
 The Home Secretary could then issue a draft Order in Council, to be approved by both houses of parliament.
 Once approved, the draft order would be presented to the Privy Council, and enacted via a statutory instrument.
 Any changes in seats would not take place until the next dissolution of parliament and calling of a general election.

 Rules for redistribution of seats

-The Act contained a number of rules to guide the work of the commissions.
+The act contained a number of rules to guide the work of the commissions.